Brooklyn Cruise Terminal, Pier 12 Brooklyn, NY 11231

-The NYC cruise ship schedule includes voyages the whole year-round.
-During winter are popular southbound itinerary destinations – Caribbean and Bahamas.
+Port's cruise schedule lists voyages the whole year-round.
+During winter are popular southbound itineraries – to Caribbean and Bahamas.
 During summer are operated mainly cruises to Bermuda and eastbound Transatlantic crossings.
-During autumn are offered a number of Canada New England "Fall Foliage" themed cruises.
+In autumn are offered "Fall Foliage" cruises to Canada New England.

-- In May 2013, NYC port started a project to raise the Bayonne Bridge in order to allow even the world's largest container ships access to the the container ports of New York City and New Jersey (Elizabeth and Newark).
-The project also included dredging / deepening the channel.
+- In May 2013, Port NYC started a project to raise Bayonne Bridge in order to allow access to world's largest container ships to the cargo ports of New York City and New Jersey (Elizabeth and Newark).
+The project also included dredging (deepening) the navigation channel.

 - On September 7, 2017, the boxship CMA CGM Theodore Roosevelt passed under the elevated Bayonne Bridge.
-The container vessel was launched in 2015 and has TEU capacity 14855 containers, LOA Length 366 m and gross tonnage 152,991 tons.
-The vessel became the largest boxship to transit under the Bayonne Bridge.
+The vessel (launched 2015) has TEU capacity 14855 containers, LOA Length 366 m and GT 152,991 tons.
+It became the largest boxship to transit under Bayonne Bridge.

 Cape Liberty cruise port (Bayonne, New Jersey)

 Cape Liberty cruise port (Bayonne NJ) is located at Bayonne Harbor's northern side.
 Cape Liberty is at the northern side of the 3 km (2 ml) long pier of Military Ocean Terminal Bayonne (MOTBY), which started cruise operations in 2004.
 The NY-NJ cruise port (aka "Port Liberty" and "Bayonne Cruise Port") has all 3 Transatlantic cruise ship terminals.